XiboChen/starter-academic/content/authors/admin/_index.md

 ---
 Xibo Chen is a energetic and self-motivated computer science master student with extensive programming experience.
 She has strong foundation in math, data structure, algorithms, and cross-platform coding.
 Proven ability to produce positive results with a track record of academic and professional success.

 Xibo Chen is currently pursuing Master degree in Computer Science.
-Prior to joining FSU, she got her B.Eng. degree from Computer Science and Technology at Jangsu Normal University in 2019.
+Prior to joining FSU, she got her B.Eng. degree from Computer Science and Technology at Jiangsu Normal University in 2019.

 {{< icon name="envelope" pack="fas" >}} Send Email: <a href="mailto:bli@cs.fsu.edu">xchen@cs.fsu.edu</a>